 In addition, the focus shifts subtly from an individual to the group of people "who have my commands."
 We might even imagine that Jesus has in mind two groups, one orthodox and the other heretical.
-The orthodox group is described as "those who have my commands," where as heretical groups fail in either of two ways.
+17 The orthodox group is described as "those who have my commands," whereas heretical groups fail in either of two ways.
 Either they do not "have my commands," because they replace the apostolic teaching with false substitutes, or they do not "obey them," because they teach that obedience is an optional addition to having the verbal commands.
 Doubtless all this would be true enough of heretical groups, but it is subtly different from what Jesus is actually saying.
 His focus is much more directly on individual people.
 Many such verses that specify a relationship between God and an individual have been obscured in gender-neutral translation.

-Interestingly, one gender-neutral translation, God's Word (GW), explicitly acknowledges the danger: "However, if a passage focuses upon an individual, God's Word does not use plural nouns and pronouns to avoid the gender-specific pronouns he, him, and his.
-In these cases the translators considered the text's focus upon an individual more important than an artificial use of plural pronouns."
-GW recognizes that the use of the singular may result in "focus upon an individual."
+Interestingly, one gender-neutral translation, God's Word (GW), explicitly Interestingly, one gender-neutral translation, God's Word (GW), explicitly acknowledges the danger: "However, if a passage focuses upon an individual, God's Word does not use plural nouns and pronouns to avoid the gender-specific pronouns he, him, and his.
+In these cases the translators considered the text's focus upon an individual more important than an 16Once again, we are dealing with subtle differences (belonging to the discerning approach, level 3 in the classification at the end of Chapter 10).
+At level 2, the two expressions are roughly paraphrases of one another, so we could say that they are "the same" in meaning and "different" in form-at the theoretically informed level where we are illustrating an idealized kind of form-meaning distinction (a level 2 approximation).
+When we do a fine-grained study, in the discerning approach and the reflective approach (levels 3 and 4), there are fine-grained differences in meaning.
+1 Once again we heighten a subtle difference in order to make it visible and call attention artificial use of plural pronouns."
+18 GW recognizes that the use of the singular may result in "focus upon an individual."
 A meaning difference is recognized.
-But then GW goes ahead and transforms to plurals in Matthew 16:24-26; John 14:21; and John 14:23!
+But then GW goes ahead and transforms to plurals in Matthew 16:24-26, John 14:21, and John 14:23!
 GW has not consistently followed its own advice.
 Consider now the translation of Revelation 3:20: